Remote File Introspecting

 • str: The formatted file structure string.

-• None: If do_print or save_to_txt is True, the function will print or save the output to a file.
+• None: If do_print or save_to_txt is True, the function prints or saves the output to a file instead of returning it.

 • dict: keys are sample names and values are ak.Array.type objects with the same dataset structure.